 Google’s new Display Location Extensions behave similarly to the location extensions we see on the SERP by showing your local business address beneath your ad.
 Interested users can choose to click the location extension to get driving directions to your local store or click through to your site to learn more.

 Location extensions on the Display network are created the same way as location extensions on the search network.
 First, create a Google My Business account for your business.
-Once you’ve verified your address, hours, and phone number, link your AdWords account to your Google My Business account.
+Once you’ve verified your address, hours, and phone number, link your Google Ads (AdWords) account to your Google My Business account.

 However, not all image ad formats will show location extensions.
 Only text ads, responsive ads, and 300 x 250 image ads will show display location extensions now.